List of Scream (film series) characters: Kirby Reed

 Kirby Reed is a Woodsboro teenager, friend of Jill Roberts and Olivia Morris, love interest of Charlie Walker and an avid fan of horror films.
 While entertaining friends at a party, she begins to pursue Charlie romantically.
 Ghostface attacks the party and she retreats into the basement with Sidney.
 Ghostface captures Charlie and forces Kirby to play a game to save his life.
 When she believes she has won, she unties Charlie, who then stabs her in the stomach and reveals that he is the killer, blaming her because she had not returned his affections sooner.
 After Scream 4, she became a fan favorite and a frequent topic of debate as to whether or not she survived her stabbings.

-In Scream (2022), a visual clue reveals that Kirby survived her injuries and participated in an interview about the attacks, making her the sole survivor of the 2011 killing spree, although her whereabouts are unknown.
+In Scream (2022), a visual clue reveals that Kirby survived her injuries and participated in an interview about the attacks, making her the sole teenage survivor of the 2011 killing spree, although her whereabouts are unknown.
 In May 2022, Panettiere officially signed on to be a cast member in the upcoming 2023 film Scream VI, indicating Kirby's return.

 In Scream VI, Kirby returns as an FBI agent investigating the latest Ghostface killings in New York City.
 She is revealed to have known Sam when they were both in high school, Sam having been a freshman when Kirby was a senior.